• D.C.

 The News

-US President Joe Biden has agreed to let Kyiv use long-range US weapons to strike inside Russia, a major shift in the US position on the war, The New York Times reported.
-The shift came hours after a huge Russian attack on Ukrainian energy infrastructure.
+US President Joe Biden agreed to let Kyiv use long-range US weapons to strike inside Russia on Sunday, The New York Times reported, marking a major shift in America’s position on the war.

-Officials said the decision was made after Russia brought in North Korean troops to fight in the war and is designed to discourage Pyongyang from providing further support, the Times reported.
+The move came weeks after Russia brought in North Korean troops to fight in the conflict.
+Washington’s decision is designed to discourage Pyongyang from providing further support, the Times wrote, citing officials.

 AD